kevinolega/callcentertrainingtips/6web/6web-w3.md

 Here's what to do.

+### Part 1

-1. I want you to record yourself asking these questions.
+I want you to record yourself asking these questions.

+### Part 2

-2. I want you to write down an example of a practical situation where you use this question.
+I want you to write down an example of a practical situation where you use this question.

+**EXAMPLE 1**

+"Why do you think that is?"

+Situation:

+You're having a discussion with a customer and you'd like more details about how he or she came to a conclusion.

+"Why do you think that is" is an informal version of:

+What do you think the reason is?

+Customer: I feel that your product is more expensive than the competition.

+Agent: Why do you think that is?

+Customer: I feel that you charge higher because you use higher quality materials and offer premium service.

+**EXAMPLE 2**

+What were you hoping to accomplish?

+Situation:

+You are having a discussion with the customer.

+You're trying to understand the customer's actions and decisions.

+You ask the customer about their goal to see the big picture.

+Customer: I've checked different providers.
+I still haven't found the service that I'm looking for.

+Agent: It's sounds like finding the right service provider is important to you.
+What were you hoping to accomplish?

+Customer: That's right!
+I'm trying to get some work done but I also have limited budget.

+I want you to research and use your imagination on how these questions are used in conversations.

+The probing questions that I've selected are used in different areas of:

+1. Customer service.
+2. Technical support
+3. Problem solving.
+4. Consultation or Counseling.
+5. Interviews.

+The main purpose of probing questions is to get more information so you understand enough about the customer to make a proper recommendation.

 Questions follow.